fregante/daily-version-action/readme.md

 - 🛕 [action-release](https://github.com/fregante/ghatemplates/blob/main/readme.md#action-release) - A workflow to help you release your actions.
 - [title-to-labels-action](https://github.com/fregante/title-to-labels-action) - Cleans up the titles of issues and PRs from common opening keywords.
-- [release-with-changelog](https://github.com/notlmn/release-with-changelog) - Creates reasonable enough GitHub releases for pushed tags, with the commit log as release body.
-- [setup-git-user](https://github.com/fregante/setup-git-user) - GitHub Action that sets git user and email to enable commiting.
+- [setup-git-user](https://github.com/fregante/setup-git-user) - GitHub Action that sets git user and email to enable committing.